Sewing Machine Advice

 5mm belts are also suitable for treadle fretsaws, 6.5mm for treadle lathes etc.

-Belts for treadle fretsaws, lathes etc to order; please measure the length you need and then ring for details
+We also now have 8mm belting for industrial and electrically-driven lathes etc. Please measure the length you need and then ring for details

 Sooner or later, the belt on your machine will wear out and break.
 Sometimes you can get a bit more life from the old one by cutting off the broken end (they almost always go at the join) and remaking the hole.
 But the belt is probably very brittle at this stage and you can easily fit a new one yourself.

-For domestic machines, the belts are around 1/4 inch in diameter, but I have run a Singer 15k for many years with a much heavier (industrial) belt, as I sew for 8 hours a day and I was getting through them about once a year....
-For most users, the standard belt is adequate and will last for years, but my Heavy Duty belts are now a little heavier as I find them better....
+For domestic machines, the belts are around 1/4 inch (5mm) in diameter, but I have run a Singer 15k for many years with a much heavier (8mm industrial) belt, as I sew for 8 hours a day and I was getting through them about once a year....
+For most users, the standard belt is adequate and will last for years, but my Heavy Duty belts are now somewhere between as I find them better....

 You will need a sharp knife or heavy scissors, pliers, a felt-tip pen, a fine drill or an awl, and two clothes-pegs.

 You may like to take the opportunity while the belt is off, to adjust and oil/grease the treadle mechanism...

 Look at the new belt - it is made of round leather, and has one end with a hole and a metal staple, and one plain end.
 It will be too long - there is no standard length, so you must cut it to fit.